 The Coromandel Peninsula is layered in multiple histories from the early Polynesian migrations and Maori settlements, Captain Cook’s visit for the Transit of Mercury, extending to the gold mining and kauri logging throughout the District, the Coromandel is truly steeped in rich and diverse heritage.
+This strategy is currently under review in 2020/21 and is being worked on.
 Heritage is treasured for its inherent values, cultural importance and sense of identity.
 The District’s communities recognise the importance of heritage and are working towards protecting, maintaining and enhancing those heritage values which make the Coromandel Peninsula a special place.
 There are many community and iwi groups, organisations and government agencies already actively involved with heritage protection in the District.
 We have recognised that the protection of heritage is an important issue facing the Coromandel Peninsula.
 Council's outcomes support Maori and early - European heritage.
 A co-ordinated and supportive approach to heritage protection is undertaken for oral, written and physical heritage to be identified, collected and preserved.
 Our objective in developing a Heritage Strategy was to identify, collect and preserve the District’s oral, written and physical heritage and have a co-ordinated and supportive approach to heritage management.
 The Strategy supports the policies within the Operative District Plan and prioritises new actions to ensure that positive heritage outcomes are achieved.
 The Strategy consolidates the strategic direction and the contribution we make in regards to heritage protection on the Coromandel Peninsula.
 Monitoring of the Strategy and the effectiveness of the District Plan was carried out in preparation for the District Plan Review.